-Slide 20 Mirrored space
+Slide 22 Mirrored space

 This image shows what it might look like for dolphins kept in glass tanks, where they see their reflection all day.
+Evidence for a high level of intelligence in dolphins is the demonstration that cetaceans are self-aware.
+Studies show that dolphins are able to recognise their image in a mirror and use that image to investigate their body.